lrakai/terraform-on-azure/README.md

     1. Cloud Shell doesn't support soft links.
 As a workaround you can create copies of the modules in the `.terraform/modules` directory using the directory names given in the error messages

-1. Apply the configuration changes to have all the resources created and the VM provisioned.
+1. Apply the configuration changes with `terraform apply` to have all the resources created and the VM provisioned.

 ## Tearing Down